-7.1.
-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have implemented mandatory modern slavery training for all of our staff, highlighting the requirements of the act and our anti-slavery policy, and its practical application within our businesses.
-In 2021, we rolled out mandatory e-learning for all employees.
-This includes modern slavery as a whole but also a short form of e-learning specific to the operations within our business.
+7.1 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we shall be implementing a series of training to all of our staff, highlighting the requirements of the Act and our Anti-Slavery Policy, and its practical application within our Group businesses.

-8. Measuring effectiveness
+8. Measuring Effectiveness

-- 8.1.
-We used the following key performance indicators (KPIs) to measure how effective we have been in ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains: - 100% of existing sub-contractors and suppliers on our approved list to commit to our updated due diligence questionnaire confirming their compliance with our anti-slavery policy. - 100% of new sub-contractors and core suppliers to confirm via our due diligence questionnaire that they will comply with our anti-slavery policy. - 100% of new supplier and sub-contractor contracts to contain provisions requiring compliance with our anti-slavery policy. - 8.2.
-Our performance against these KPIs during the period up to the end of 2024 is as follows: - 100% of existing subcontractor and core supplier contracts have committed to our updated due diligence questionnaire confirming their compliance with our anti-slavery policy. - 100% of new core supplier and sub-contractor contracts have contained antislavery provisions since the clauses were introduced in January 2017 (118 renewals or newly added subcontractors, consultants and professional service providers were added to our approved list in 2024). - In addition, all new land development consultants and professional legal advisers are made aware of our policies on anti-slavery and provisions are incorporated into their appointments.
+- 8.1 We used the following key performance indicators (KPIs) to measure how effective we were prior to the end of 2018 to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains: - 75% of existing sub-contractors and suppliers on our approved list to commit to our updated due diligence questionnaire confirming their compliance with our Anti-Slavery Policy - 100% of new sub-contractors and core suppliers to confirm via our due diligence questionnaire that they will comply with our Anti-Slavery Policy - 100% of new supplier and sub-contractor contracts to contain provisions requiring compliance with our Anti-Slavery Policy. - 8.2 Our performance against these KPIs during the period up to the end of 2019 is as follows:

+- 100% of existing subcontractor and core supplier contracts have committed to our updated due diligence questionnaire confirming their compliance with our Anti-Slavery Policy. - 100% of new core supplier and sub-contractor contracts have contained anti-slavery provisions since the clauses were introduced in January 2017 (92 new subcontractors were added to our approved list in 2018). - In addition, 100% of existing land development consultants and professional legal advisers have been contacted to ensure that the required anti-slavery provisions are retrospectively incorporated into their appointments.

-9. Ongoing review
+9. Ongoing Review

-9.1.
-This statement and our anti-slavery policy will be subject to regular and ongoing reviews (at least annually) to ensure their effectiveness, and to update the requirements where further measures are identified.
+9.1 This Statement and the Anti-Slavery Policy will be subject to regular and ongoing reviews (at least annually) to ensure its effectiveness, and to update the requirements where further measures are identified.

-Signed: T.A.
-Roberts (Chief Executive Officer)
+T.A.
+ROBERTS Chief Executive Officer Henry Boot PLC January 2020